Key Stage 5 Geography - A Level Tour

 - To look at housing areas and interpret Inequality in the region.

-- To study the area of Toxteth and consider Regeneration in the City Centre.
+- School tours to study the area of Toxteth and consider Regeneration in the City Centre.

 - To debate Rebranding in Liverpool after a lecture from a Branding expert.

-In the lead up to the day out we suggest that students look at;
+In the lead up to the day out we suggest that students look at some of the following;

 - Liverpool during the Blitz in WW2.